top of page

 SS 1.jpg

-When a woman has the means to support herself and her family, she not only has the dignity of a secure place in her community, she also has the means to educate her children.
-When she can save for a rainy day, she is not at the mercy of disaster.
+The sewing school is FEBA's longest-running vocational school, and has provided a successful model for the newer vocational training programs.
 Women in the community asked Maman Monique to start a sewing school – which was located in her home for seven years, until the new Women’s Center was built.
 There students learn a marketable trade and are able to pay their opportunity forward to their children.
 They learn the basics of sewing by hand, then master the use of a manual or treadle sewing machine and designing clothing.
 With the larger space at the Women’s Center, it has been possible to expand the number of students.

 Tailoring is a good career in Congo, where there are virtually no factories to produce ready-made clothing.
 A person who is trained to be able to cut and sew garments, and who owns a hand-turned or treadle sewing machine, can earn a respectable living for herself and her family.

 Each sewing student progresses through various stages: hand-sewing, learning to use a machine, cutting and creating complete garments for babies, children, and then adults.
 An apprenticeship of two months is followed by a 4-day exam given annually by the government division of vocational education; success is crowned with the state certificate.
-FEBA’s students always do very well (so the government office has encouraged FEBA to branch out to a culinary school).
+FEBA’s students always do very well.
 Graduation is a great day!
 Each young woman receives a manual sewing machine from the American partners to enable her to use her new skills profitably and start a new life with dignity.

 The school enrolls about 50 students at a time, although they must work in relays because there are not enough sewing machines for all to practice at once.
 Every year, about 12 new tailors complete the program; in the last ten years, 120 have graduated!